larsiusprime/monologue-reader/README.md

  controller.run();
  ```

  MonologueController will process nodes until it reaches a text node or custom node, at which point it will return ```PAUSED``` and fire a callback to the host to display the node.
-After the user has clicked "okay" or whatever, it is up to the host to call run() again on the MonologueController to continue to the next node in the sequence.
+After the user has clicked "okay" or whatever, it is up to the host to call ```run()``` again on the MonologueController to continue to the next node in the sequence.
 If ```controller.run()``` returns ```TERMINATED```, the current tree has reached a terminal state.

+##NOTE:
+This is super new and probably has lots of bugs!